 HOW IS A URINARY CATHETER PLACED?

 A provider puts the catheter into the urethra and up into the bladder.
-The urethra is an opening at the tip of the penis in boys and near the vagina in girls.
+The urethra is an opening at the tip of the penis in boys and above the vagina in girls.
 The provider will:

 - Clean the tip of the penis or the area around the vagina.